-If the Related Requisitions option is unchecked after the option has been checked and the preference setting saved, then a warning message appears.
+If Related Requisitions is unchecked after the option has been checked and the preference setting saved, then a warning message appears.
 The message indicates that unchecking the option prevents recruiters from being able to create new parent-child relationships for job requisitions.
 Existing parent-child relationships are preserved.
 Click to deselect the option, or click to keep the option selected.

 This option allows recruiters to create related requisitions and have applicants apply to multiple requisitions within a single applicant experience.
 This option is unchecked by default.
-This option is only available if the Related Requisitions option is checked.
+This option is only available if Related Requisitions is checked.

-When the Related Requisitions (Apply to Multiple Jobs) option is checked, recruiters can select the type of related requisition they want to add, either a related requisition or a related requisition to which applicants can apply to multiple jobs within the requisition.
+When Related Requisitions (Apply to Multiple Jobs) is checked, recruiters can select the type of related requisition they want to add, either a related requisition or a related requisition to which applicants can apply to multiple jobs within the requisition.

 If the option is unchecked after the selection is saved in Requisition and Applicant Preferences, then any related requisitions to which the applicant can apply are preserved.
 However, the option to button no longer displays on the Applicant Review tab when configuring job requisitions.
 See Create/Edit Requisition - Applicant Review Tab Overview.

 This field is optional and defines the user that can be included as part of the applicant approval process as the "Corporation Approver."
 The "Corporation Approver" is an approver type that can be selected from the Select Approvers pop-up in the Approvals section when creating requisition templates and job requisitions.